pygame-community/LegacyWeeklyChallenges/02-particle-system/readme.md

 **Tip 3**: If you have never made particles before, don't start by making something generic.
 Make something specific, then think about how you could make it more reusable.
 Usable comes first, reusable comes second.

+**Tip 4**: If you have already made a particle system before, make a new one!
+Try to make it better, or explore other concepts, the possibilities are endless ;)

 ### Credits